teejl/the_TeeJ/README.md

 If you read this take a risk today.
 Or else.

 I'm not going to lie taking a risk is tough.
 It is like jumping off a bridge.
 It builds up into that moment until you jump.
 Thinking too long can force you to back down.
 Poor execution can make you look like a fool.
 However the more we fail the more we learn.
 It is simple physics.

+## Financial Calories
+"Don't look forward, don't look backwards."

+I was thinking today that it would be a strange society if we had to buy calories.
+Now this might not make any sense at first, but what I mean is that in order to purchase food you pay in calorie tickets.
+Then calorie tickets could be purchased by a 3rd source, namely a government.
+It would help regulate health in a society.
+For example, if someone wanted to buy a 100 calorie bag of chips they would have to use equivalent of 100 calorie tickets.
+Also if this fantasy did exist one could be awarded calorie tickets for working out or perhaps some other activities.

+## Happiness
+"Be so good they can't ignore you."
+Steve Martin

+A lot of the time I forget to be happy.
+It sounds silly, but it is the truth.
+Sometimes happiness is tough to find, since its not a tangeable thing.
+However, sometimes it is just that easy.
+I find that when I use the 5 senses, I am blessed to have as a human to have, I find myself obtainig happiness easier.
+I challenge you to try it whenever you are feeling down.
+Really observe something, feel something, smell something, or listen to nature take its course.
+In the end our opinion is the only one that matters about ourselves, and we are in control of our own happiness.